-There are 4 EPA sites located in the designated area with monitoring data available from the period 2006 to 2008 for pH and DO.
-The values outlined in Table 1 for these parameters were not breached in any of these samples.
+There is 1 EPA site located in the area with monitoring data available from the period 2006 to 2008 for pH and dissolved oxygen.
+The shellfish mandatory values outlined in Table 1 for these parameters were not breached in this samples.